fejesa/distributed-file-process/README.md

 * Each entry in the distributed map can have multiple replicas stored across different nodes, ensuring that data remains available even if a node fails.
 * Only one node acts as the owner of an entry.
 The owner node manages the entry’s lifecycle, processes updates, and propagates changes to replica nodes.

-Tasks are scheduled on each node, querying local entries within the distributed map:
+Tasks are scheduled on each node, querying **local entries** within the distributed map:
 * Entries are filtered based on their status (e.g., `PENDING_VIRUS_SCAN`, `PENDING_TYPE_CHECK`).
-* The corresponding tasks are then processed locally, ensuring efficient utilization of resources and minimizing network overhead.
+* The corresponding file is then **processed only by one instance**, ensuring efficient utilization of resources and minimizing network overhead.

 ![Application components](docs/app-components.png)

 I use [Quarkus](https://quarkus.io/) to build the application, leveraging its reactive programming model and support for Hazelcast.
 Quarkus provides a lightweight, fast, and efficient framework for building cloud-native applications, making it an ideal choice for this project.

+I use Hazelcast **embedded mode** to create a cluster of nodes within the same JVM process.
+The main advantage of embedded mode is that all our Java classes are visible to Hazelcast.
+This way, you don’t need to add classes to your members for tasks such as entry processing or submitting jobs.

 This approach ensures scalability, fault tolerance, and efficient task distribution, enabling the system to handle high workloads while maintaining data integrity and security.